alexanian/socratic-form-microscopy/_posts/2017-07-16-book-review-utilitarianism-for-and-against-part-2.md

 Williams either isn't familiar with this concept, or omitted it in the interest of time or space.

 Williams next topic is <em>remoter effects</em>.
 A remoter effect is any effect that your actions have on the decision making of other people.
-For example, if you're a politician and you lie horribly, are caught, and get re-elected by a large margin, a possible remoter effect is <a href="/2017/02/05/on-norms/">other politicians lying more often</a>.
-With the concept of remoter effects, Williams is pointing at what <a href="/2016/10/16/precedent-utilitarianism-a-primer#2nd-order">I call second order utilitarianism</a>.
+For example, if you're a politician and you lie horribly, are caught, and get re-elected by a large margin, a possible remoter effect is <a href="{{ site.baseurl }}/2017/02/05/on-norms/">other politicians lying more often</a>.
+With the concept of remoter effects, Williams is pointing at what <a href="{{ site.baseurl }}/2016/10/16/precedent-utilitarianism-a-primer#2nd-order">I call second order utilitarianism</a>.

 Williams makes a valid point that many of the justifications from remoter effects that utilitarians make are very weak.
 For example, despite what some utilitarians claim, telling a white lie (or even telling any lie that is unpublicized) doesn't meaningfully reduce the propensity of everyone in the world to tell the truth.